lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Free from harm or danger.
 "Wearing a seatbelt keeps you safe in the car."

 save
 : Rescue from harm; keep protected.
-"Remember to save your work frequently so you don't lose it."
+"Remember to save your work frequently so you don’t lose it."

 school
 : Place for teaching and learning.
 "I learn reading, writing and math at school."